NaturalIntelligence/fast-xml-parser/README.md

 * **decodeHTMLchar** : This options has been removed from 3.3.4.
 Instead, use tagValueProcessor, and attrValueProcessor.
 See above example.
 * **cdataTagName** : If specified, parser parse CDATA as nested tag instead of adding it's value to parent tag.
 * **cdataPositionChar** : It'll help to covert JSON back to XML without losing CDATA position.
-* **localeRange**: Parser will accept non-English character in tag or attribute name.
-Check #87 for more detail.
-Eg `localeRange: "a-zA-Zа-яёА-ЯЁ"`
 * **parseTrueNumberOnly**: if true then values like "+123", or "0123" will not be parsed as number.
 * **arrayMode** : When `false`, a tag with single occurence is parsed as an object but as an array in case of multiple occurences.
 When `true`, a tag will be parsed as an array always excluding leaf nodes.
 When `strict`, all the tags will be parsed as array only.
 * **tagValueProcessor** : Process tag value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.